|Unit Name||Advanced Engineering Materials|

 |After Topic 6||25%||1,2,3|

-Type: Project Report / Remote Lab Practical or Software Simulation or Case studies.
+Type: Project Report / Research and Presentation / Remote Lab Practical or Software Simulation or Case studies.

 Example Topic: Outline the methodology that the structural engineer should follow in the evaluation of a project design, including the determination of the relevant codes to be used, definition of the project specifications, determination of the critical variables with respect the materials that may impact on the design, and the material specifications to ensure that the resultant design is fit for its intended purpose.